-The ship indicates after a certain time (good time for a short break or tidying up): "That's it!
+labels (pdf) 4 TRANSITION The ship indicates after a certain time (good time for a short break or tidying up): "That's it!
 We managed to do the editing you recommended.
 We left and launched the camera.
 It worked !!!
 Cheer!
 Too strong guys on Earth!
-We are sending you the film we have just received".
+We're sending you the film we got back."
+Show the video "MO T2" https://youtu.be/2Llr9OTkvhE fall in the first person of a smartphone, then arrived at the bottom, we guess an external presence which seizes the smartphone (we even hear a few words in extraterrestrial).